 We will take up auction houses themselves on another page soon.

 AuctionZip is the world’s largest online auction marketplace.
-We’re the go-to destination where more than 25,000 professional auctioneers and 13 million auction buyers come together each year to list and find auctions.
-Every week we list thousands of new items at auction, and live auctions around the world.
+They are the go-to destination where more than 25,000 professional auctioneers and 13 million auction buyers come together each year to list and find auctions.
+Every week they list thousands of new items at auction, and live auctions around the world.

 Bidder / Buyer Benefits